 Dieter Flick’s preferred formation has been the 4-2-3-1.
 When attacking, the team often switched to a 4-1-4-1, where the central midfielders move further towards the mid-line, looking through play through the lines.

 Robert Lewandowski is enjoying another great season as Bayern’s lone striker.
-Many of his goal scoring chances have been created as result of the clever use of space by Thiago and, especially, Thomas Muller, the self-professed raumdeuter.
+Many of his goal-scoring chances have been created as a result of the clever use of space by Thiago and, especially, Thomas Muller, the self-professed raumdeuter.

 Bayern Munich in attack

 While Flick does instruct players to start buildup from the back, the way Bayern moves the ball forward is through direct, vertical passes.
 These will either seek out an unmarked player positioning himself between the lines, or direct passes over the opposition’s defense.

 This approach would be risky for a club with lesser quality players, as there’s a large risk of losing possession.
 However, the excellent passing abilities of Kimmich, the strength and techniques of Lewandowski and Gnabry, and David Alaba‘s attacking runs make Bayern a dangerous team in attack.

 Bayern Munich in defense

 As expected, Flick imposes an intense, high-pressing style at Bayern.
 Players look to gain the ball back in the opposition’s own half.
 Oftentimes, they will create passing traps where they will leave a small amount of space between themselves and the opponent, before attacking the ball once it’s been played.